lacchain/besu-pro-testnet/DAPP_ARCHITECTURE.md

 # RECOMMENDATIONS FOR DAPP ARCHITECTURE
-This document aims to provide recommendations on the architecture of your decentralized application (Dapp) running on the LACChain Besu Network, which is based on Ethereum.
+This document aims to provide recommendations on the architecture of your decentralized application (Dapp) running on the LACChain network, which is based on [Hyperledger Besu](https://besu.hyperledger.org/en/stable/ "Hyperledger Besu").

 ## Decentralized applications (dapps)